 - Crush a single clove of garlic.
 Don’t crush it very finely.
 Keep this garlic clove on warts.
 Fix in that position with a bandage.

-- Do similar kind of bandage with grapefruit juice.
+- Do a similar kind of bandage with grapefruit juice.

 - Before going to bed, apply the oil of tea leaves onto warts.